OscarHMG/jobsity_challenge/README.md

 The application will ask for the score source file (i.e. C:\scores.txt) and then calculate and display the scores table for each player in the game.

+## Example data
+Example data is available for you to test the application in the data folder.

+You may use this data to test the end-to-end functionality.

 ## Purpose
 This application calculates and shows the score for a ten-pin bowling game for several `Player`.